-Since its flavour will be strong here, you want one that is half-descent quality.
-I really like Costco’s Kirkland brand aged balsamic vinegar.
-Good flavour for a half descent price.
+Since its flavor will be strong here, you want one that is half-descent quality.
+I really like Costco's Kirkland brand aged balsamic vinegar.
+Good flavor for a half descent price.
 Maybe one day I will win the lottery and get to enjoy really expensive balsamic vinegar to see how the quality differs!
 Seriously, I could drink balsamic vinegar 😉

 - 1.5 lbs tomatoes (I used tomatoes on the vine, but roma or house will work, too!)

 - 2 tbsp. olive oil

 - 1 tbsp. balsamic vinegar